Fighting Food Loss and Waste

 Tweet with GCCA about Food Maximization

-What efforts are you taking to reduce food loss and waste?
+What efforts are you taking to reduce food loss and food waste?
 Tweet about your initiatives using the following hashtags: